Pennsylvania Landlord-Tenant Law

 Pennsylvania secured a vital place in America’s early history.
 It’s also being known for its beautiful landscapes, easy public transportation, and Philly cheesesteaks.
-The Keystone State has so much to offer – including, highly-ranked universities and the sixth largest economy in the United States.
+The Keystone State has so much to offer – including highly-ranked universities and the sixth largest economy in the United States.
 As Pennsylvania continues to thrive and expand, the rental market continues to grow and stay competitive.
-For our recommendations on exactly where to invest in this state, take a look at our Pennsylvania state rental investment report – read below for more information on Pennsylvania landlord-tenant law.

 Laws that impact the rental market, landlords, and tenants are constantly being decided in states.
-Make sure you know what’s on your ballot – find Pennsylvania voting information here.
+Make sure you know what’s on your ballot – find Pennsylvania voting information.

 • Return security deposit within 30 days